-We’re all familiar with the Fourth of July, a holiday dedicated to celebrating independence—but how much do you know about Juneteenth?
-Also known as Freedom Day, Juneteeth takes place on June 19th every year to commemorate June 19, 1865, when federal orders read in Galveston, Texas stated that all previously enslaved people in Texas were free.
-This was an important day in history and the fight to end American slavery.
-It should be recognized in our classrooms and is honored across the country with cookouts, parades, heartfelt reunions, and so much more.
+The Fourth of July is widely known as a holiday dedicated to celebrating independence, but many people also celebrate Freedom Day—Juneteenth.
+Juneteeth takes place annually on June 19th to commemorate June 19, 1865, when federal orders read in Galveston, Texas stated that all previously enslaved people in Texas were free.
+This was an important day in history and the fight to end American slavery and is honored across the country with cookouts, parades, heartfelt reunions, and so much more.
 Below are 17 ideas for teaching Juneteenth to kids.

 Books About Juneteenth